blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 - Per-equipment-class threshold calibration: deploy a "learning mode" firmware build that logs raw RMS/CV data at 1-minute intervals for several shifts before switching to production classification.
 - Lifetime hour counter persistence in Notehub environment variables to survive device replacement.
-- Geofence-exit alert route in Notehub: a route that fires a webhook when a `_track.qo` note appears with a location outside the configured fence, enabling unauthorized-move notifications.
+- Geofence-exit alert route in Notehub: a route that fires a webhook when a `_track.qo` Note appears with a location outside the configured fence, enabling unauthorized-move notifications.
 - [Notecard Outboard DFU](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/) for over-the-air firmware updates to the Cygnet host — allows threshold algorithm improvements and new features without a technician visit to each machine.
 - Tamper detection: an abrupt, very high-amplitude single-axis spike (e.g., magnet base being removed) can be distinguished from equipment vibration and flagged as a `tamper` event.
 - Multi-sensor fusion: pairing with an engine temperature sensor (NTC thermistor on the exhaust manifold) or a current clamp on the alternator output would provide a second independent confirmation of engine state, improving classifier reliability on unusual equipment types.